Black Death in Norway: Northern Norway

 It is unknown whether the Black Death reached Northern Norway.
-However, the fact that the church in Trondenes was built in the late 14th century or early 15th century, when the rest of Norway rather abandoned churches because of the population loss than built new ones, indicate that the plague did not reach this part of the nation.
+However, the fact that Trondenes Church was built in the late 14th century or early 15th century, when the rest of Norway abandoned churches because of the population loss rather than build new ones, indicate that the plague did not reach this part of the nation.

 Consequences

 In traditional history, the Black Death has played a major role as the explanation to why Norway lost its position as a major Kingdom in the early 14th century, and entered a many centuries-long period of stagnation as the most neglected of the Kingdoms of the Kalmar Union under Denmark in the late 14th century.
-Norway entered the Kalmar Union in 1380, initially as an equal Kingdom under a personal union but from 1536 as a Danish province: it was transferred to a personal union under Sweden in 1814, and was not to regain its status as an independent nation until 1905.
-This period was a traumatic period of stagnation, exploitation and lack of development under foreign power, and a major contributing factor to this has been attributed to the Black Death, and the population loss caused by it.
+Norway entered into a union with Denmark under Margarete I. in 1380 which turned into the Kalmar Union with Sweden joining 1397, initially as an equal Kingdom under a personal union but from 1537 as a puppet state under Denmark: it was transferred to a personal union under Sweden in 1814, and was not to regain its status as an independent nation until 1905.
+This period known as the 400 Years of Darkness was a traumatic period of stagnation, exploitation and lack of development under foreign power, and a major contributing factor to this has been attributed to the Black Death, and the population loss caused by it.

 That Norway did experience a demographic shock is clearly documented.
 Of the 36.500 farms and 60.000 households that existed around the year 1300, 16.000 farms and 23.000 households existed in 1520, and the population in 15th-century Norway is estimated to have been less than half of what it had been in 1300.
 Between 60 and 65 percent of the population are estimated to have died during the Black Death, and Norway was not to recover until the 17th century.
 However, this is not enough to attribute the political decline of Norway: England also lost about 60 or 65 percent of its population to the Black Death, and Sweden also did not recover until the 17th century.